simonmichael/hledger/doc/SPEC-holdings.md

   commodities gets several rows, repeating its name (#2693).
   (Lots of different commodities can even share one lot subaccount name - same date and cost - and still get separate rows.)
-- A commodity fully disposed from a displayed account gets a zero-units row, keeping its realised gain (and realised XIRR) visible (#2693).
+- Fully disposed commodities and accounts are hidden by default; with `-E/--empty` they are shown as zero-units rows, keeping their realised gain (and realised XIRR) visible (#2693).
 - Lot subaccounts follow the standard `--lots` display toggle: hidden (aggregated into their base account) by default, shown as rows with `--lots`.